 (Retrieved from https://www.skillsyouneed.com/ps/stress-tips.html)

-Bullying is when someone says or does something intentionally hurtful and they keep doing it even when you tell them to stop or you show them you're upset.
+Bullying is when someone is 'mean-on-purpose', they say or do something intentionally hurtful and they keep doing it even when you tell them to stop or you show them you're upset.

 - Bullying is deliberate - harming another person intentionally

 - Bullying involves a misuse of power in a relationship - they're bigger, older, know stuff about you others don't

 - Bullying is usually not a one-off - it is repeated, or has the potential to be repeated over time

 - Bullying involves behaviour that can cause harm - it is not a normal part of growing up.